Vivek-Kamboj/Pagenetting/README.txt

-Simple Python Search Spider, Page Ranker, and Visualizer
+<h1>Simple Python Search Spider, Page Ranker, and Visualizer</h1>

-This is a set of programs that emulate some of the functions of a search engine.
+<strong>This is a set of programs that emulate some of the functions of a
+search engine.
 They store their data in a SQLITE3 database named 'spider.sqlite'.
-This file can be removed at any time to restart the process.
+This file can be removed at any time to restart the process.   </strong>

 You should install the SQLite browser to view and modify the databases from: